 Know Your Product / Service Cost

-Knowing the incremental product or service offering cost on a unit basis is critical, as is having an understanding of the scalability of the startup’s offering from a cost perspective.
+Knowing the incremental product or service offering cost on a unit basis is critical.
+It’s just as important as having an understanding of the scalability of the startup’s offering from a cost perspective.
 Additionally, the management team should have a crisp understanding of their cost to acquire each new customer.
 These estimates don’t have to be perfect, so long as the entrepreneur is able to articulate her assumptions and those assumptions appear reasonable.
 Identifying and addressing the risks to those assumptions can be an added confidence builder to the investor.

 Know Your Competition